kloimhardt/bb-web/README.md

 Open it in some text editor and change the button text to "Count up by one".
 Save and press the browser reload button.

-If Clojure is new to you, run the examples in [clj-tiles](https://kloimhardt.github.io/clj_blocks.html) and try the [Koans](http://clojurescriptkoans.com).
+If Clojure is new to you, run the examples in [clj-tiles](https://kloimhardt.github.io/clj_blocks.html) and try the [Koans](http://clojurescriptkoans.com) (be patient with the white screen for some seconds).
 After that you will know how to use `deref` (amongst other things).

 Note that the variable `bb-web/state` is special.
 It is automatically updated on the screen when its content is accessed by `deref`.
 Within bb-web, you cannot create such useful beasts on your own, but arguably having only one of those is exactly right for even the most sophisticated purposes.